-Not all Georgia criminal records are accessible to the general public.
+Not all presently incarcerated and released inmates’ records of conviction are accessible to the general public in Georgia.
 It is generally presumed that all Georgia State Criminal Records are public records under the open records Act.
 However, the law and the rules of the court put certain limits on the types of records that may be publicly accessible.
 For instance, juvenile delinquency records are restricted from public view except for juvenile felony cases, the juvenile court has some discretion on certain sensitive matters concerning a young person under its jurisdiction.

 A court may issue an order restricting access to certain criminal records, on due cause permitted under the law and the Rules of Court.
 Rule 21 of the Uniform Rules of the Georgia Superior Courts provides for procedures for appealing an order of court limiting access to court records.